“Above all else I want to see things differently.”

 “God did not create a meaningless world.”

-In other words, there is a meaning and purpose in everything that is now obscured to me by the way I am currently thinking about and seeing things.
+In other words, there is a meaning and purpose in everything that is now obscured to you by the way you are currently thinking about and seeing things.

 Your thoughts determine the meaning you accord to everything, and when you think in alignment with God’s thoughts, which have a loving, light, free, peaceful character, the meaning everything has for you will be determined by those qualities.
 Today’s lesson is a step in that direction.